-Entering students may indicate a single intended major from those listed in the Catalog.
-Upon meeting with a faculty member in the major during or after their first semester on campus, enrolled students may officially declare their major.
-Students must declare a major by the end of the seventh week of the semester in which they expect to have earned 60 credit hours.
+Entering students may declare a single intended major from those listed in this catalog.
+Students who do not declare a major upon entry must declare a major by the end of the seventh week of the semester in which they expect to have earned 60 credit hours.
 Failure to declare a major by this deadline will result in a registration hold.
-Students transferring in with 60 or more credit hours must declare a major on entry.
+Students transferring in with 60 or more credit hours must declare a major upon entry.